Other Wedding Vendors Taking Photos

 Why Do Photographers Care?

 If a photographer has already been paid, and the adverse effects of another vendor taking pictures will have no substantial effect on revenue, why do photographers even care about it?
-The reason is, most professionals are not in it just for the money.
+The reason is, most professional wedding photographers are not in this craft solely for the money.
 Yes, we do make our living this way, but we also get personal enjoyment and artistic satisfaction creating beautiful wedding photographs for our clients.

 Then there's the effect that this practice can have on interactions with guests, primarily during the reception.
 In some cases this other vendor taking pictures may behave in a manner that is inappropriate or unprofessional, and doesn't fit the level of friendly service and unobtrusiveness that I strive so hard to provide, and because guests will likely assume that we are working together, this reflects very poorly on my professional image.

 Additionally, this mistaken identity can cause another type of confusion.
-As an example, perhaps the groom's mother wants an informal group picture with her siblings and cousins, and not realizing he is not the actual professional photographer, asks the DJ (or his assistant) to get the shot.
+As an example, perhaps the groom's mother wants an informal group picture with her siblings and cousins during the reception, and not realizing he is not the actual professional photographer, asks the DJ (or his assistant) to get the shot.
 This is an easy mistake to make, as it's a person (who is not a guest) walking around with a camera taking many pictures.
 When she is later looking through my wedding gallery, she'll be confused as to why she cannot find this image.
 Even if she does later realize that it was in fact the DJ who took this picture, and locates the image, she will be likely disappointed with the poor quality.

 Discuss This With Your DJ